ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Did Odin's css exercises.

 **Thoughts**: CSS feels scary!
 Although the pratices were easy and I didn't struggle at all, but grasping the whole idea of the different kinds of selecting is a bit hard.
 Also typing is hard!

+### Day 8: August 12th

+**Today's progress**: Learned about specificity and the cascade.
+Did Odin's exercises.

+**Thoughts**: It feels a bit icky.
+But I was able to do the practices right, so I get I have to see how stuff goes in real projects.